MoBehtash/linear_single_track_vehicle/README.md

 ## Disclaimer
 Please note that while this vehicle model and analysis framework can provide valuable insights, there is no guarantee of its accuracy in representing real-world vehicle behavior.
 The model's simplicity and assumptions may not fully capture the complexities of actual automotive vehicles.

-**Note:** Feel free to contribute, share your insights, or open issues for discussion.
-Collaboration is key to expanding our understanding of vehicle dynamics.

 ## Languages and Utilities Used
 - Python 3.12</b>